HAYEONryu/json_oss/README.md

 5. Output local turnout
 6. Local Electoral output
 7. Overall regional winner output

+#How to run this program
+1. run makefile(make)
+2. run the main.c file
+3. for application, use election.c file as main

 The json file was quoted at https://github.com/NuTheGee/NEC